vitosamson/modlogs/ModeratorInstructions.md

 ## Permissions

 You can add [/u/modlogs](https://www.reddit.com/user/modlogs) as a moderator with no permissions, but if you want to use a custom configuration you'll need to give it the `wiki` permission.
+Alternatively, you can allow all users to view the page by enabling wikis in the subreddit's settings.
+If the subreddit already enables wikis then no special permissions are needed.

 ## Configuration